manateeit/mit-psa/docs/time_entry.md

 The Time Entry system provides a robust solution for tracking work hours, managing approvals, and generating time periods.
 Key features include:

-- Flexible time entry recording
+- Flexible time entry recording with both manual and automatic options
+- Automatic interval tracking for ticket-based work
+- Intelligent interval management with merging and adjustment capabilities
 - Configurable time period settings
 - Automatic time period generation
 - Approval workflows for time sheets
 - Integration with billing processes

-By leveraging the automatic time period generation feature, organizations can ensure consistent and accurate time tracking across various projects and billing cycles.
-This functionality, combined with the existing time entry and approval processes, creates a comprehensive system for managing time-based operations efficiently.
+The combination of automatic interval tracking and configurable time periods creates a comprehensive system that balances accuracy with ease of use.
+Users benefit from automatic tracking that captures their actual work patterns, while still maintaining control over how that time is ultimately recorded and billed.
+This approach ensures both efficiency in time tracking and accuracy in billing, while providing the necessary oversight through the approval process.